ClemPalf/Deep-RL-agents/Improved DQN/report.md

-## Precis
+# Precis
-This repository is composed of 3 different agent.
+This repository is composed of 3 different agents.
 In order to choose which one you want to see perform, make the appropriate changes within *main.py*:

 ```